slyall/www-darkmere/content/linux.conf.au_guide.md

 The top search includes the conference logo and some other information used by the organisers:

-* You ticket type ( Professional, Speaker, Hobbyist, etc)
+* Your ticket type ( Professional, Speaker, Hobbyist, etc)
 * If you are 18 or older (and can drink alcohol at conference events)
 * A Penguin picture follow by the number of tickets to the Penguin dinner
 * A Microphone followed by the number of tickets to the Speaker's dinner
 * A Bar graph followed by the number of tickets to the Professional delegates networking session.

 The middle section has 4 lines, the first two can be partially customised.

 * You name in large letters
 * Your organisation or employer in medium sized letters
 * 2 lines of free-form text.